giancarlow333/starmapper.py/README.md

 ## Usage

 Download the script and invoke it on the command line.

-TK.
+Type `python3 starmapper.py -h` for help.

 You may need to install dependencies:
-	`pip install svgwrite`
+	`pip install svgwrite`,
 	`pip install pandas`

+The input file must be a CSV file of the following format:

+	`NAME,SPECTRAL TYPE,X,Y,Z`

+The first row *must* include those column headers!
+The names are hard-coded into the script.

+A sample input file, `sample_file.csv`, is provided as an example.
+If no input file is specified in the command line, this file is used by default.

+The program will produce an image like this:

-## Development goals
+## Future development goals

-1. ~Script reads in a CSV file~~
-2. ~~For each row in the file:~~
-	1. ~~Place a circle at the X and Y coordinates~~
-	2. ~~Color the circle based on its spectral type~~
-	3. ~~Place text near the circle with the star's name and Z coordinate in parens~~
-4. Resize the screen so everything is visible
-5. Add a grid
-6. Add a dark mode
+Currently, when you click on the produced image, only the first quadrant is shown.
+The other quadrants are *produced*, but are not visible.
+You need to redraw the bounds using other software; I use [Inkscape](https://inkscape.org/).
+I hope to fix this in the future.

 ## Technologies used